Deep Learning-Based Residual Useful Lifetime Prediction for Assets with Uncertain Failure Modes: Numerical Study

 \subsection{Benchmarks, Results, and Analysis}

 In this subsection, we demonstrate and analyze the performance of the proposed models and some state-of-the-art prognostic methods that use the same dataset for model validation.
 The results of the estimated RUL of 100 test engines compared with their real RUL values using the proposed methods are shown in Figure \ref{RULcomparison}.
-As pointed out earlier, we test the performance of our proposed model under three different mixture distributions: \textit{Mixture Log-Normal (MLN)}, \textit{Mixture Weibull (MW)}, and \textit{Mixture Log-Logistic (MLL)}, and they are denoted as ``DLBP1-MLN", ``DLBP1-MW", and ``DLBP1-MLL", respectively, for DLBP1; and ``DLBP2-MLN", ``DLBP2-MW", and ``DLBP2-MLL" for DLBP2.
-We choose 9 existing models as baseline methods.
+As mentioned earlier, we evaluate the performance of our proposed model under three different mixture distributions: \textit{Mixture Log-Normal (MLN)}, \textit{Mixture Weibull (MW)}, and \textit{Mixture Log-Logistic (MLL)}.
+These distributions are denoted as “DLBP1-MLN,” “DLBP1-MW,” and “DLBP1-MLL” for DLBP1, and “DLBP2-MLN,” “DLBP2-MW,” and “DLBP2-MLL” for DLBP2.
+We choose 11 existing models as baseline methods.
 The first baseline method is MODBNE proposed in the article \cite{zhang2016multiobjective}.
-This method is chosen because it is able to use multiple deep belief networks simultaneously, and, more importantly, its prediction accuracy outperforms many traditional data-driven methods such as SVM , LASSO , gradient boosting , and random forest .
-Benchmark 2 is denoted as ``LSTM+NN", which was proposed in \cite{zheng2017long}.
-It constructed a framework consisting of a sequence of LSTM layers, whose output was fed into feedforward networks.
-Benchmark 3 \cite{li2018remaining}, which we denote as ``Deep CNN", is a deep convolutional neural network (CNN).
-Benchmark 4 is designated as ``Semi-supervised DL" \cite{ellefsen2019remaining}.
-It has an unsupervised pre-training step followed by multiple LSTM layers, which is able to achieve a better performance than benchmark 2.
-Baseline method 5, which is referred to as ``Bayesian LSTM", is a Bayesian deep learning framework that has been validated to outperform many other existing deep learning-based prognostic models \cite{kim2020bayesian}.
-Benchmark model 6 \cite{li2020remaining}, ``MS-DCNN", adopted an architecture that extracts multi-scale information of the input degradation signals.
-Baseline method 7 ``ATS2S" \cite{ragab2021attention} constructed an attention-based encoder-decoder framework with features of both the encoder and decoder integrated to predict the RUL.
-Benchmark 8 \cite{liu2022aircraft} built a double attention-based network that is composed of a channel attention-based CNN and a Transformer to extract features and perform RUL prognostics.
-In baseline method 9 ``DS-SANN" \cite{xu2022novel}, a dual-stream structure consisting of original data and transformed auxiliary data with a multi-head self-attention mechanism was proposed for RUL estimation.
-Similar to our proposed model, the SWM is first applied to all the benchmark models as well.
-Despite the sliding window width varies across algorithms, the selection of a best-fit value ensures the performance of each model remains comparable.
+This method is chosen because it is able to use multiple deep belief networks simultaneously, and, more importantly, its prediction accuracy outperforms many traditional data-driven methods such as SVM, LASSO, gradient boosting, and random forest.